Ivan Rabb: Personal life

 Rabb is the son of Ivan Sr. and Tami Rabb.
 He has a younger brother, Tamarik, who also attended Bishop O'Dowd High School.
 Rabb started playing basketball when he was 6 or 7 years old.
 In high school, he carried a 3.15 GPA.
 He attended the University of California, Berkeley and was ranked on ESPN's 2015 top 100 recruits as No. 8.
 Rabb is cousin of Reggie Rogers, University of Washington standout and NFL player.

-Ivan is also cousins with Regina Rogers-Wright (Reggie’s daughter) University of Washington standout.